oVirt/ovirt-site/source/documentation/vmm-guide/chap-Additional_Configuration.md

 The `usbredir` package enables USB redirection from Enterprise Linux clients to virtual machines. `usbredir` is a dependency of the `virt-viewer` package, and is automatically installed together with that package.

    **Note:** USB redirection is only supported when you open the virtual machine from the VM Portal.
+   {: .alert .alert-info}

 **Using USB devices on a Enterprise Linux client**